Brennan-Cox/TIPR/README.md

 # TIPR

-***
+Program takes a set of images, applies a random affine transformation to the image, then uses a combination of particle swarm optimization (PSO) and optimal transport (OT) to find the minimum cost OT transport plan while exploring dimensions of transformation through PSO ability to search a mulitdimenstional space

 ## Name
 Transform Invariant Pattern Recognition

-## Description
-Program takes a set of images, applies a random affine transformation to the image, then uses a combination of particle swarm optimization (PSO) and optimal transport (OT) to find the minimum cost OT transport plan while exploring dimensions of transformation through PSO ability to search a mulitdimenstional space

 ## Installation